simarubhi/Manitoba-Skills-S2023/README.md

 This project was completed during the Skills Manitoba Competition in the Web Technologies category at the Secondary School level. **_I placed 1st place, recieving a gold medal_**.

-Contests were tasked with completing a theoretical extention to the [Assiniboine Park website](https://www.assiniboinepark.ca/).
+Contestants were tasked with completing a theoretical extension to [Assiniboine Park website](https://www.assiniboinepark.ca/).
 They had 6 hours to complete the project.
-Afterwards, each contestent's websites was judged by a panel of judges consisting of developers and designers.
+Afterwards, each contestant's websites were judged by a panel of judges consisting of developers and designers.

 ### Project Requirements: